r0b0tG4nG/r0b0tg4ng.github.io/_posts/2021-11-29-Elmariachi-PC.md

 This target does not need post exploitation but to challenge yourself, why don’t you try to spawn a reverse shell on the target and find your way up to `NT AUTHORITY\SYSTEM`.
 Good luck researcher...:)<br>

-Referrence: <a href="https://online.pwntilldawn.com/">PwnTillDawn Online battlefield</a>
+Reference: <a href="https://online.pwntilldawn.com/">PwnTillDawn Online battlefield</a>